-City of Sydney staff assist in the 2020 bushfire recovery Photo: Katherine Griffiths / City of Sydney
+City of Sydney staff assist in the 2020 bushfire recovery

 Direction 2: A leading environmental performer

 The climate emergency is a major challenge facing cities.
 To avoid catastrophic environmental change, the world must limit the global temperature rise to 1.5°C. The scale and urgency of the transformation required to achieve this is enormous.